Joyee691/React-Todo-List/README.md

+# React Todo List App

+> Base on Dev Ed's "Build A ToDo App With React" [Youtube Video](https://youtu.be/pCA4qpQDZD8)

+## Features
+1. Gorgeous UI design
+2. Filtered by 3 different status: "completed", "uncompleted", "all"
+3. Different button and font style for "completed" and "uncompleted"
+4. Use localStorage to store data

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).